Edge-preserving noise for diffusion models: Introduction

-To summarize, we make the following contributions: \begin{itemize} \item We present a novel class of content-aware diffusion models and show how it is a generalization of DDPM~\citep{ho2020denoising}. \item We conduct a frequency analysis to better understand the modeling capabilities of our edge-preserving model. \item We run extensive qualitative and quantitative experiments across a variety of datasets to validate the superiority of our model over existing models. \item We observed consistent improvements in pixel space diffusion.
-We found that our model converges faster to more accurate predictions and better learns the low-to-mid frequencies of the target data, resulting in FID score improvements of up to 30\% for unconditional image generation and most remarkably a more robust behaviour and better quality on generative tasks with a shape-based prior. \end{itemize}
+To summarize, we make the following contributions: \begin{itemize} \item We introduce a novel class of content-aware diffusion models and show how it is a generalization of existing isotropic diffusion models (\cref{sec:ep_process_diff_models}).
+We also demonstrate that our noise framework can be applied in the more general setting of flow matching (\cref{sec:ep_process_flow_matching}). \item We run extensive qualitative and quantitative experiments across a variety of datasets to validate the positive impact of using edge-preserving noise over isotropic noise (\cref{sec:experiments} and \cref{sec:appendix_additional_results}). \item We analyze our model's generative process, and demonstrate that it converges more rapidly to sharper, less noisy predictions (\cref{fig:pred_x0s_comparison}).
+In addition, we conduct a frequency analysis, suggesting that our edge-preserving model better learns the low-to-mid frequencies of the target data (\cref{sec:frequency_analysis}). \item We observe consistent quantitive/qualitative improvements for unconditional image generation.
+In particular, our noise framework demonstrates strong potential for shape-guided generative tasks, showing greater robustness and significantly improved quality on these tasks (\cref{fig:sde_edit_comparison}). \end{itemize}